petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-saas-go-live-checklist.md

 ![You can find your project ID from the URL in your client extensions environment.](./liferay-saas-go-live-checklist/images/01.png)

 If your DNS provider does not offer CNAME records to base domain names, try using the *ALIAS* record.
 If an alias is also not available, try using an A record connected to the appropriate IP address.
 Then, update the virtual host name in the portal's site configuration.
-Ifyou run into problems, notify Support on the [ticket you created](#inform-liferay-cloud-support).
+If you run into problems, notify Support on the [ticket you created](#inform-liferay-cloud-support).

 !!! important
     Using a CNAME record is strongly recommended.
 A records are connected to a specific IP address.
 This might cause problems for [disaster recovery](../support-and-troubleshooting/troubleshooting-tools-and-resources/disaster-recovery-overview.md).